 A test failure means that the ownership of the supply needed to meet is concentrated among few suppliers and therefore those suppliers have the potential to exercise market power or structural market power.
 It does not mean those suppliers are attempting to exercise market power.

 A test failure triggers mitigation as a preventative step in the event of a concentration of ownership.
-If a generator is brought on for constraint control and Unit Owner fails TPS, then unit is dispatched at the lower of the cost or price offer.
+If a generator is brought on for constraint control and Unit Owner fails a TPS test, then unit is dispatched at the lower of the cost or price offer.
 The purpose of this Manual is to outline the development of the cost-based offer to ensure that PJM Members who own or control a generating unit(s) with structural market power cannot exercise it.

 1.7 Components of Cost